JaredTan/Woven/README.md

 + Phase 2c User Profiles (Greg and Evelyn) (2 days):
   + Objective: Set up User Profiles
   + By the end of the day, we will have:
-    + Users can access and edit their profile page
+    + Users can access and edit their profile page.

 ### Phase 3: MVP Features  (4 days)